meditationstuff/protocol_1/index.md

 # <span id="18a"></span> an esoteric doctrine ("going full buddhist?" / "is this full buddhist?" / "is this even buddhist?" / "never go full buddhist"\*):

-*Content warning: Fuckin' random beautiful brutalist shit (in my opinion) written by some random person at some snapshot instant in time, about metaphysics, existentialism, (non-)eternalism, (non-)nihilism, cosmology, mortality*
+*Content warning: Maybe don't read this if you're in an existential dread spiral.
+Or do.
+Not sure.
+It's incomplete, ragged edges.
+Anyway, this is fuckin' random beautiful brutalist shit (in my opinion) written by some random person at some snapshot instant in time, about metaphysics, existentialism, (non-)eternalism, (non-)nihilism, cosmology, mortality*

+See also: <a href="#163">eternity, suffering, death</a>

 \*